nathan-contino/hiring-engineers/answers.md

 # Use dog-watcher to Backup Datadog Dashboards

 [dog-watcher](https://github.com/brightcove/dog-watcher) is a utility library that helps you track changes to your Datadog dashboards.
 Every time ``dog-watcher`` runs, it downloads a copy of all of your Datadog dashboards and monitors as JSON. ``dog-watcher`` diffs this JSON against the dashboards and monitors from the last time it ran, and if the monitors and dashboards have changed at all, it uploads the latest copy to GitHub via a new commit in a git repo.
 This way, you never have to worry about editing your Datadog dashboards -- they're all backed up!
-Customize away to your heart's content, and if you accidentally ruin everything when you try to make your dashboard better than ever, you can always use the Datadog API to restore your dashboard to its former glory.
+Customize away to your heart's content, and if you accidentally ruin everything trying to make your dashboard better than ever, you can always use the Datadog API to restore your dashboard to its former glory.

 ## Installation